akarimhammoud/ShinyApp/README.md

 # ShinyApp

-You can visit my latest project using shiny app on this link https://karimhammoud.shinyapps.io/shinyq1/
+You can visit my latest project using shiny app using this link https://karimhammoud.shinyapps.io/shinyq1/